Sharma-Pranav/forecast-sandbox-lite/docs/Technical_brief.md

 Based on FreshNet performance:

-> **Adopt Theta/SES/Holt-Winters as the default forecasting signal across FreshNet SKUs.**
+> **Adopt Theta/SES/Holt-Winters as the default forecasting signal for SKUs with stable or moderately volatile structure.**
 > **Use Croston variants for intermittent SKUs.**
-> **Use Chronos2 for variable SKUs with mixed seasonal or trend structure.**
+> **Use Chronos2 when demand structure is mixed, uncertain, or weakly seasonal.**

-ML (LightGBM) becomes a **Phase-2 upgrade** once driver data is introduced: discount, stockout hours, weather, and availability ratios.
+ML (LightGBM) becomes a **Phase-2 upgrade** once driver data is introduced: discounts, stockout hours, weather, and availability ratios.

 ---

 ## **8. What This Resolves for Planning Teams**

-A stable forecast signal resolves several persistent operational issues:
+A stable, structure-aligned forecast signal resolves several persistent operational issues:

 ### Before